aichholzer/charmer/README.md

 ```
 {
   "fetch": "false",        // Whether the result should be returned or not.
 Default: false
-  "sort": 'asc' || 'desc', // Sort the result, by key.
+  "sort": 'asc' || 'desc'  // Sort the result, by key.
 Works recursively.
 }
 ```